Golden Eagle Festival, Landscapes, People, Culture

 On arrival in Olgii, the provincial capital, we will transfer to our hosts for the next few days.
 En route, we will stop at the local market.
 Here you will photograph as the locals interact with the vendors while they purchase everything from their meat to their shoes.
 The photography opportunities are diverse and unique.
 An area virtually untouched by tourism, but welcoming to westerners.

 After our tour of the market we will head to the countryside where we will be staying with a local family in their ger tents.
 Men in one ger tent, women in the other ger tent.
+Some have beds, some have pads on the ground with sleeping bags.
+Toilet facilities are camp-style.
+We will be living as the families live!

 The night skies in the valley are some of the darkest skies you will see.
 This is the perfect opportunity to photograph the golden hour as the sun sets and rises over the mountain ranges, and with weather permitting, we’ll shoot the night sky.